Queruubin/Queruubin/README.md

 I'm a passionate full-stack web and mobile developer specializing in React, React Native + Expo, Firestore, and TypeScript.
 I love building responsive and user-friendly applications.

 - 🔭 I’m currently working on enhancing my skills in React and React Native development.
-- 🌱 I’m currently learning GraphQL to improve my backend development skills.
 - 💬 Ask me about anything related to web and mobile development using React and React Native.
+- 🌱 I’m currently learning Django to improve my backend development skills.

 ## Stacks